Williams-Media/Exipred-Domain-Finder/README.md

 ## Features

 - Crawls a given website recursively, following internal links.
-- Identifies external links and checks the domain registration status.
+- Identifies external links and checks the domain registration status (expired).
-- Skips subdomains and certain TLDs (e.g., `.gov`, `.edu`) to focus on potentially valuable domains.
+- Skips subdomains and certain TLDs (e.g., `.gov`, `.edu`)
 - Outputs expired domains to a text file for easy review.
 - Provides real-time updates on the crawling and checking process.